 About the Collection

-Each of these paintings was documented, individually photographed, and assigned a unique number.
+Each painting was documented and assigned a unique number.
 The paintings were then sorted by size and condition.
-All pieces that were in at least fair condition were placed into portfolios to preserve the paintings.
+All pieces that were in at least fair condition were placed into portfolios to preserve them.
 Paintings in less than fair condition are stored together, and it is our hope to eventually have them restored.

-The donation agreement includes a requirement to have 25 percent of the collection on display at Mason, which is accomplished through the Vogel Loan Program.
-The agreement also grants permission to sell up to 30 percent of the collection, with all proceeds used for the care and maintenance of the collection.
-The Adopt-a-Painting Program and proceeds from sales of the Vogel Greeting Cards also support the collection.
+Commitment to care for and maintain the artwork: The donation agreement allows Mason to sell up to 30 percent of the collection, with all funds used for the care and maintenance of the collection.
+The Adopt-a-Painting Program, proceeds from sales of the Vogel Greeting Cards, and tax-deductible donations also provide financial support for the collection.